nostoz/deribit_volatility_download_and_visualize/README.md

 This will save to the influxdb bucket 'btc_vol_surfaces' all the volatility smiles contained in the files in the data folder that match the pattern 'btc_5m'.
 The file config.json needs to be properly filled with the influxdb information to run this method.

-It's also possible the save the full order book in influxdb although it's heavy on the disk:
+It's also possible the save the full order book in influxdb:

 `save_order_book_to_influxdb('btc_deribit_order_book', 'btc_5m')`

-Once a file is processed successfully by one of the above methods, it is moved to the Processed folder.
+The method save_rr_analytics_to_influxdb calculates risk reversals by tenor from the vol surfaces saved in 'bucket_source' and saves them in the bucket 'bucket_target'.
+By default it runs for the last 4 days of data, it can be modified in the code.

+`save_rr_analytics_to_influxdb(self, bucket_source, bucket_target)`

+The method save_eth_vs_btc_analytics_to_influxdb calculates the vol diff between ETH and BTC by tenor and delta and saved them in 'bucket_target':

+`save_eth_vs_btc_analytics_to_influxdb(self, bucket_source1, bucket_source2, bucket_target)`

 ### Volatility smile and surface visualization